Ashok Vadal vs Harry Dresden.

 Ashok Vadal vs Benedict of Amber

 Oh, wow.
 If it did come to a fight, Benedict is going to win hands-down, and the most Ashok is going to do is make him raise a sweat.
 But realistically, Ashok lucked out in this one, because it’s quite obvious Benedict isn’t there for a fight.
-Benedict has come back, after an unavoidably long hiatus–perhaps he was imprisoned in Chaos; perhaps he was guarding another relation and could not leave; perhaps an enemy interfered with the flow of time–
+Benedict has come back, after an unavoidably long hiatus–

-Ramrowan is obviously Benedict, or at least a Shadow of Benedict.–the greatest strategist or tactician or combatant who ever lived in the multiverse, but who also realizes the horror of war and the worth of a human life.
-He’d have some answers for Ashok, and he’d give them straight.
+Ramrowan is obviously Benedict.–the greatest strategist, or tactician, or combatant who ever lived, but who has learned the value of peace through his who also realizes the horror of war and the worth of a human life.
+He’d have some answers for Ashok, and then they’d go off and fight the demons of Chaos together.

 Solomon Kane vs Corwin of Amber

 Solomon Kane, the solemn, fanatical Puritan avenger, has been on the trail of an evil man like a starving wolf follows the scent of blood.
-From one end of the world to the other he has been at his heels, and yet somehow stumbles into an ambush anyway.
+From one end of the world to the other he has been at this cur’s heels, and yet somehow stumbles into an ambush anyway.
+(This always happens).

-Corwin of Amber pauses in his hellride when he sees a half-familiar form in a desperate fight, one man against many, cut and tattered and blooded with many wounds.
-He turns aside in his journey through Shadow and goes to help, even though this is but the Shadow of the man he once knew, back in the days before the court of the Sun King fell.
+Corwin of Amber pauses in his hellride when he sees a half-familiar form in a desperate fight, one man against many, cut and tattered and blooded with many wounds: staunch, undefeated.
+He turns aside in his journey through Shadow, even though he knows in his heart this can be but the shadow of a man he once knew ages before: in the days before the court of the Sun King fell, in the time when the days were new and the nights bright and deadly.

-Kane recounts his tale of woe and vengeance and his godly mission.
-Corwin rides with him to see it done and fights with him, one last time.
+Kane recounts his tale of woe and vengeance and his mission of Godly vengeance.
+Corwin rides with him to see it done and fights with him, side by side, one last time.

 Kane invites the stranger to stay and ride with him a while, but Corwin demurs.
 He has a brother to murder and a multiverse to conquer, and, with a courteous salute and a reckless laugh, spurs his horse.
 And yet the words his once-companion calls after him ring on the wind, strangely to his ears: “What profitteth it a man if he gain the whole world and lose his soul?”